 Squeeze filters.
 Squeeze filters are very similar to straw filters, except that you would attach them to a disposable water bottle or packable reservoir, and then squeeze the water through the filter and into your mouth.
 These also require occasional maintenance.

 Pump filters.
-In this case, you’ll have an inlet hose that will allow you to pump water through a filter and out another hose to you water bottle.
+In this case, you’ll have an inlet hose that will allow you to pump water through a filter and out another hose to your water bottle.
 Pump filters are nice for bigger groups or for use in shallow water, but are bulky and you’ll need to clean the element after use.

 Gravity filters.
 A gravity filter consists of a reservoir and an inline filter that empties through a hose that you can use to fill your water bottle.
 Similar to a pump, these are bulky and require cleaning, but in this case, gravity does the work for you.
 These are great for large groups.